AirtimeUX/airtime-playbook/airtime-playbook/docs/collaborative_calendar.md

 **Step 3:** Set sharing settings for the calendar.

 Select `Make available for {Your organization}` under `Access permissions for events` and select `See all event details`.
-Alternatively, if you want to share the calendar outside of your oganization, you can select `Make available to public`, however in this case the calendar will be discoverable and accessible by anyone, which might not be somehting you want.
+Alternatively, if you want to share the calendar outside of your organization, you can select `Make available to public`, however in this case the calendar will be discoverable and accessible by anyone, which might not be something you want.

 Add any other researchers from your team under `Share with specific people` to give them access to `Manage changes and manage sharing`.

 ![Configuring sharing settings in google calendar](img/gcal_sharing_1.png){: style="width:50%"}

 **Step 4:** Share the calendar.
 Click the `Get shareable link` button under `Access permissions for events`.
 The link will add the calendar for any stakeholder that clicks it.
-Share it in slack, email and any other communication channel you have.
-This is a good opportunity to promote your reserach and get people interested in participating.
+Share it in slack, email, and any other communication channel you have.
+This is a good opportunity to promote your research and get people interested in participating.

 ## Using Google Calendar